jawking/machine-learning-introduction/assets/ml-resources.md

   - This course is a bit more advanced online course
   - The enrollment is now closed
   - Archived version: http://work.caltech.edu/telecourse.html
-  - Highly recommended, esp. for those
+  - Highly recommended, esp. for those with a mathematical background
+- https://